JAStark/timeseries_mlops/README.md

 - Cloud Schedular to trigger the Cloud Function every hour or 30 minutes or something to collect data.
 Frequency will depend on the endpoint.
 - Google Secrets Manager for the API key

+## Dealing with secrets
+I used terraform to create the secret manager for the API Key secret.
+Then, I went into the newly created resource in the Console and added a `version`, where I pasted in the API Key.
+Another option is to give it a file path, but the key is tiny, so I just pasted it in.

+Now, hopefully, I can reference the secret in terraform using the `data.` syntax ... :fingers_crossed:

 ## Data Collection
 - 7 day historical collection limit.
 Need to start collecting!
 - Current data.